jackzhp/jo/README.md

 With this huge set of marking, the characteristics of the Japanese language would be fully covered.
 And with the knowledge of this coverage, then any other Japanese setence not in this set could be well understood.

-* with the ontology of commodities and the meta-ontology of commodities(i.e. the ontology of the English language for the case of DOI: 10.1007/11504894_39).
+As for "Ontology-Based Natural Language Parser for E-Marketplaces", with both the ontology of commodities and the meta-ontology of commodities(i.e. the ontology of the English language in this case), the messages found in the market places can be better understood.

+If you have any thought, please leave them as issues or wiki pages.